choushen/py-sdet-challenge-1/README.md

 - Comprehensive logging
 - Implementing a test data management system (e.g. Test Database/API)
 - Use pydantic for data validation
+  - Include more logging in the data_reader utility
+- Shorter docstrings for PEP 8 compliance
-- Include other browsers such as Firefox, Safari, and Edge in the driver factory
+- Include supprot for other browsers such as Firefox, Safari, and Edge in the driver factory
+- Implement allure reporting for better reporting (e.g. screenshots, videos, etc.)
+- Implement a CI (e.g. Jenkins, GitHub Actions)

 ## **Author**

-Jacob McKenzie
+**Name:** Jacob McKenzie
+**Email:** jacob.mckenzie@icloud.com